RavelloH/PSGameSpider/README.md

 │   ├── Arcade Classics Anniversary Collection.jpg
 │   ├── Arcade Paradise Digital Deluxe PS4™ & PS5™ .jpg
 │   ├── Arcade Paradise PS4™ & PS5™ .jpg
+│   ├── Arcade Paradise.jpg
 │   ├── Arcadegeddon.jpg
 │   ├── Are You Smarter Than A 5th Grader? | PS4 & PS5 .jpg
+│   ├── Are You Smarter Than A 5th Grader?.jpg
 │   ├── Are You Smarter Than a 5th Grader? .jpg
 │   ├── Arietta of Spirits .jpg
+│   ├── Arietta of Spirits.jpg
 │   ├── Arise: A simple story.jpg
 │   ├── Arizona Sunshine.jpg
+│   ├── Arkan: The Dog Adventurer.jpg
 │   ├── Armed Emeth .jpg
 │   ├── Armed Emeth.jpg
 │   ├── Armello.jpg
+│   ├── Ars Regia.jpg
 │   ├── Arsonist Heaven PS4 & PS5 .jpg
+│   ├── Arsonist Heaven.jpg
 │   ├── Ary and the Secret of Seasons.jpg
+│   ├── As Far As The Eye.jpg
 │   ├── Ascendshaft and Endless Shaft.jpg
 │   ├── Asdivine Cross .jpg
 │   ├── Asdivine Cross.jpg